ZachBeta/DOOM.rb/WORKLOGS.md

   - Create demo system for replaying gameplay

 - [ ] Features
-  - Add HUD elements and minimap - use a minimap on bottom of screen rather than the toggle map mode for now
   - Implement console for commands and cheats
   - Implement texture mapping for walls
   - Create gem structure (local only)